petrvecera/indiegala-giveaways/README.md

 ### Authors

-The script is mostly based on https://greasyfork.org/en/scripts/21412-autojoin-indiegala-giveaways-improved
+The script is based on https://greasyfork.org/en/scripts/21412-autojoin-indiegala-giveaways-improved
 Which was created by George Dorn (@GDorn) and Sergio Susa (http://sergiosusa.com)

+Modifications:

-Added fixes to work with the latest version of the IndieGala website as per 19/Feb/2017 and few other tweaks.
+- Fixed the script to work with latest IndieGala website.
+- Added SteamAPI checker.
+- Additional tweaks and improvements.

 Any additional edits and improvements are welcomed.

 ### Changelog

+**0.5.0**
+- Added checking for the DLC using Steam API, default value  is `var skipDlc = true;`
+- Added option for max price, default value is `var max_price = 50;`
+- Fixed bug when script was executed when browsing single page

 **0.4.7**
 - Added lifetime counter of entered give-aways.
 Prints the info at the start of the script.